 Several years ago, I quit drinking.
 Two years ago I quit drinking (most) soda.
 Ok, I still cheat every once in a while, but I’ve cut back to a root beer around once a month.
 With alcohol and soda cut out, coffee can’t substitute all day long, so, for the last two years, I’ve been drinking almost exclusively tea.
 Recently, I found myself out of the iced tea I had grown accustomed to, and “fell back” on the small supply of tea I keep around for the rare single-serving.
-Usually, I make my tea in bulk… I make around two liters at a time, and keep a pitcher in the fridge.
-This wasn’t feasible with the number of extra tea bags I had on hand, at least not without some seriously messed-up blends.
-Well, long story short, I found myself actually enjoying the variety, so I decided to make it a full-time thing!
+Usually, I make my tea in bulk… I prepare around two liters at a time and keep a pitcher in the fridge.
+Making my standard two liters wasn’t feasible with the number of extra tea bags I had on hand, at least not without some seriously messed-up blends.
+Well, long story short, I found myself enjoying the variety, so I decided to make it a full-time thing!

 Unfortunately, the local grocery stores never seem to have a decent variety of tea, let alone decent tea, so I started looking for other options.
-Sure, I could order online and take my chances, but not all teas are created equal, and I didn’t like the idea of buying by the box (or tin, or whatever) just to find out I didn’t care a particular variety, so a subscription service seemed the way to go.
+Sure, I could order online and take my chances, but not all teas are created equal, and I didn’t like the idea of buying by the box (or tin, or whatever) to find out I didn’t care a particular variety, so a subscription service seemed the way to go.
 After reading a metric ton on the million different options available today, I decided to give Sips by™ a chance.
-Their premise is pretty straightforward; you answer a few questions so they have a baseline for your preferences, they send you four varieties per month, you review what they send you and they adjust your profile based on the feedback.
+Their premise is pretty straightforward; you answer a few questions, so they have a baseline for your preferences, they send you four varieties per month, you review the options you receive, and they adjust your profile based on the feedback.
 I signed just a few days before the end of the month, so wasn’t overly expecting to get my first box until October, but was pleasantly surprised when I received it just a few days into September!
-So… what did I think about it?
+So, what did I think about it?

-It’s billed as being a rejuvenating blend, and after just the few cups I got this month, I can see why.
-It doesn’t have the “kick” of a cup of coffee, but still managed to make me feel more relaxed and focused after each cup.
-I doubt this will become a mainstay in my collection, but it’s definitely a tea I’ll be buying again.
+They bill it as being a rejuvenating blend, and after just the few cups I got this month, I can see why.
+It doesn’t have the “kick” of a cup of coffee, but still managed to make me feel more relaxed and focused.
+I doubt this will become a mainstay in my collection, but it’s a tea I’ll be buying again.

 Ironically, it’s this very quality that kept me from giving this tea a spectacular rating.
-Don’t get me wrong, it’s a good tea, it’s just not for me.
+Don’t get me wrong; it’s a good tea, it’s just not for me.
 As a long-time coffee drinker, I’ve come to expect certain things from beverages that even remotely resemble coffee… and this one is a pretty close match.
-It has a distinctly coffee aroma and flavor, backed by a touch of fruit.
-I’m not sure if it’s just the knowledge that this is made from something called a cherry, but to me it had a distinctly cherry flavor.
+It has a distinct coffee aroma and flavor, backed by a touch of fruit.
+I’m not sure if it’s just the knowledge that the main ingredient is something called a cherry, but to me, it had a distinct cherry flavor.

-MoxTea bills this as a blend which “the vikings drank 1000s of years ago,” and while I can’t validate this claim, I can certainly see why they would have.
+MoxTea bills this as a blend which “the Vikings drank 1000s of years ago,” and while I can’t validate this claim, I can certainly see why they would have.
 While the tea itself takes some getting used to, its effect speaks for itself.
-Within moments of taking my first sip, I felt noticeably both more relaxed and more focused.
-While it doesn’t have the caffeine kick present in coffee, I found the combination of relaxation and mental focus to actually be preferable to the effects of caffeine.
+Within moments of taking my first sip, I felt a noticeable level of relaxation and focus.
+While it doesn’t have the caffeine kick present in coffee, I found the combination of relaxation and mental focus preferable to the effects of caffeine.
 While this isn’t a tea I can drink all day, it most certainly is something that I can, and will, drink in the morning instead of a cup of coffee.
 Even better, it’s one I’ll drink when I’ve already had a long day and still have a ton of work to do… which happens more often than I’ll ever admit.

 Intentional or not, this tea was the crowning jewel of an already great experience with my first Sips by™ box.
 Even better, for those who are charitably minded, Turmeric Teas runs a “Buy One, Feed One” program, where they donate money to feed someone in need with each purchase.
-In fact, it’s the one tea in the collection that may well find a permanent place in my collection.
+It’s the one tea in the collection that may well find a permanent place in my kitchen.

 All told, I’m happy with my subscription and am eagerly awaiting the October shipment.
 While I didn’t expect to get a five-star box, let alone for my first month, I was pleasantly surprised that three out of four options ranked well on my “I’d drink that” scale.